indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 What it does ?
 - assigns proper severity levels to SSB/GGUS alerts which helps operators to understand the criticality of the infrastructure.
 Ex.
 If Number of Alerts with severity=”urgent” > some threshold, then the infrastructure is in critical situation.
-- annotates Grafana Dashboards when Network or Database interventions.
+- annotates Grafana Dashboards when there are Network or Database interventions.
-- predicts type of alerts and groups similar alerts with the help of Machine Learning.
+- predicts the type of alerts and groups similar alerts with the help of Machine Learning.
-- adds applicable tutorial/instructions doc to alert, on following which an operator can solve the issue quickly.
+- adds applicable tutorial/instructions doc to alert, following which an operator can solve the issue quickly.
 - deletes old silences for those alerts which have open ending (such as GGUS alerts and some SSB alerts having no End time).

 #### Building Blocks